-The woman's face now turned angry.
+The woman's face turned angry.

 "Oh, just take this one.
 I'm already situated and my hip!"
-She pushed her bag to the floor in front of her and shoved it under the seat and grabbed at her left hip in an overly exaggerated fashion.
+She pushed her bag to the floor in front of her shoving it under the seat and grabbed at her left hip in an overly exaggerated fashion.
 Robin wasn't having it.
-He recognized the behavior from his own mother.
-Give his mother forty years of cigarettes and leather-bag skin and you'd have this awful woman in his seat.
+He recognized this type of behavior from his own mother.
+Give his mother forty years of cigarettes and tanning salon appointments and you'd have the awful woman in his seat.

 "I most certainly will not.
 I paid extra for that seat and I'm going to sit in it."
 Robin replied.

 "You'd make an old woman move just because you paid extra?
 Shame on you.
 If I knew your mother..."
 Robin interrupted her before she could finish the inane sentence.